She dreams about ex — Should I lose sleep over it?

 Since your girlfriend has told you that these dreams don't mean anything, maybe that probe you mentioned can be used to explore why you are feeling insecure in your relationship, and what you can do about it?
 The two of you have been together for a while now, and it looks as though you're able to discuss issues that come up in your life together, so why not expand this chat you've already started by working to get past your dream-inspired doubts?
 Do the two of you regularly talk about how you feel about each other?
 Do you value, show, and make compliments to one another, and commit to doing your best to work out differences in the name of making your match a long-term one?
 Perhaps doing this before bedtime will make for more sweet dreams about each other — betting that your mate dreams about you, too.

 You know, it's possible that your girlfriend does miss her (expletive omitted) ex — not necessarily in a longing way, but because they did spend three years together.
 When you're with another person for that long, s/he is bound to make appearances in your daydreams and night ones from time to time.
-And, let's not ignore the fact that your girlfriend told you about these dreams — assuming you didn't learn about them when she called out the dude's name in the middle of the night (see below for an archived Q&A about a guy in a similar situation).
+And, it's best not to ignore the fact that your girlfriend told you about these dreams — assuming you didn't learn about them when she called out the dude's name in the middle of the night.
 If she really does still have something for him, or if she has something to hide, she probably wouldn't readily fill you in on his presence when she's in dreamland.

 You're right not to dwell too much on the inconclusive "science" of dream interpretation.
 Continuing to build your relationship by sharing your feelings, fears, concerns, and dreams may be the security blanket you need to sleep easier.